KachiAlex/elderx/ENV_CONFIGURATION.md

 - ✅ **At least one number (0-9)**
 - ✅ **At least one special character (!@#$%^&*...)**

-The provided key meets all these requirements: `ElderX2024!SecureKey#Healthcare$HIPAA%Compliant&2025`
+The provided key meets all these requirements: `Care Master2024!SecureKey#Healthcare$HIPAA%Compliant&2025`

 ### **Step 3: Restart Development Server**